padzahr/saad/README.md

-Saad from afrikanas, meaning seed
+Saad from afrikanas, meaning seed.
+Also from the Estonian meaning 'you can'.